Islamic design

 Japanese gardens

 Japanese gardens were, like Chinese gardens, an attempt to create a utopian space suited to relaxation and contemplation, a space that could be used and enjoyed, particularly by those living in troubled times.
+Although they were an artificial creation, they were a setting for those who had a need to reflect.
+But more than that, as an adjunct to a living area, they were a means of introducing calm and order into the lives of those using and enjoying those living areas.

 go to top of page